mstovy/socnetProject/README.md

   issue 2 - how will we determine what constitutes a tightly knit community

-  issue 3 - gowalla data uses "check-ins" for locational data, can this be reliable for representing where uses reside?
+  issue 3 - gowalla data uses "check-ins" for locational data, can this be reliable for representing where users reside?

 resources: